Pharmaceutical Sciences MSc

 Frequently asked questions

-Why study Pharmaceutical Sciences MSc at Aston?
+Why study Pharmaceutical Sciences MSc at Aston University?

 Pharmaceutical science focuses on formulation strategies for current and future drug therapies and medicinal products.
 It encompasses a range of scientific disciplines including chemistry, biochemistry, pharmacology, toxicology and physiology.
+This specialist area of study is crucial for the safe and effective design, development, production and regulation of medicines.

 Your research project forms a large and important part of your MSc studies, and at Aston, we offer projects covering wide range of specialist disciplines in pharmaceutical sciences.
 This could include a range of topics in the areas of:

-• chemical synthesis and characterisation
+• Chemical synthesis and characterisation

-• in silico drug modelling
+• In silico drug modelling

-• particle engineering
+• Particle engineering

-• formulation design and development.
+• Formulation design and development.

 Recent examples of projects undertaken by Aston Pharmaceutical Sciences MSc students include: